Kylie Jenner Flaunts Toned Body In Nude Bikini During Costa Rica Vacation

 “You don’t have that special bra on in this video right???”

-Peoplereported on the Kardashian-Jenner Costa Rica vacation as the site states the family will be filming for its Keeping up with the Kardashians show.
+People reported on the Kardashian-Jenner Costa Rica vacation as the site states the family will be filming for its Keeping Up With the Kardashians show.

+“They are all excited about the trip,” a Keeping Up With the Kardashians source tells People about the family, who left for Costa Rica on Thursday.

 While the Kardashian crew looks forward to enjoying their trip, and as Kylie gears up to show off her bikini body, two members of the family are noticeably absent.
 People reveals Scott Disick and Kanye West will not be joining the family in Costa Rica.